 Data Scientists and Mathematical Science Occupations

-The growth in Big Data and Artificial Intelligence predictive technologies are fuelling demand for data analysts.
+The growth in Big Data and Artificial Intelligence predictive technologies are fueling demand for data analysts.
 Individuals with a love for numbers and their functions may want to consider pursuing careers as mathematicians or data scientists.
 Advanced knowledge and skills in mathematics can lead to lucrative, high paying jobs.
 Beyond crunching numbers, mathematicians play a valuable role in data analysis and prediction, solving and preventing problems for businesses as well as for governments.
+If you want to learn more about data, there are tons of resources, like DA-100 Power BI exam guide, that would help you a ton.

 Competitive online gaming is getting more and more popular.
 With some big prizes to be won, players need to make sure they have that competitive edge.
 An esports coach can help with strategy, motivation and fair play.